Do you or someone you know provide support to a person with Alzheimer's and are experiencing agitation or aggression?

 - You are between the ages of 60-95 years old

-- Have a diagnosis of Alzheimer's Disease with symptoms of agitation
+- Have a diagnosis of Alzheimer's Disease or probable AD

 - Have a study buddy who can attend all study visits with you